 Foreign travel is often criticised for its potential to harm the environment, and even ecotourism, or responsible tourism, falls under this spotlight.
 However, says Kristi Foster, Head of Engagement for Conservation Careers, ecotourism when done right can be a powerful tool to help both people and nature thrive, and jobs in ecotourism can be so rewarding.

 Are you passionate about wildlife and worry about the impact we’re having on species and habitats?
 Do you wonder how – or even if – people and wildlife can coexist in harmony?
 If you’re reading this article, chances are you care deeply about wildlife and its future.
 But did you know that one of the best ways to help conserve wildlife is by (very respectfully) visiting it?

 The preservation of many of the world’s most endangered species often depends on income responsible tourism brings to the countries where they live.
-Particularly now, when nature conservation has suffered as the wildlife tourism industry and people’s ability to work outside their homes has been impacted by the coronavirus pandemic.
+Particularly when nature conservation suffered as the wildlife tourism industry and people’s ability to work outside their homes was impacted by the coronavirus pandemic in 2020/21.

 I want to explore just how ecotourism can contribute to wildlife conservation, and the diverse types of jobs that exist in the ecotourism sector, as well as the jobs that are on offer in conservation itself.
 Hopefully, this article will lead to you discovering and appreciating people doing work you hadn’t thought about while you’ve been enjoying a wildlife tour.
 Perhaps you’ll even consider taking on one of those jobs in ecotourism or conservation when you make your next career move!